 SHRM Foundation and Special Events: This committee educates the Chapter membership regarding the existence, purpose, and ongoing activities of the SHRM Foundation and coordinates the chapter's annual fundraising event.
 Additional responsibilities include coordinating the HR CONNECT events and promoting the event to chapter members.

-Community and College Relations: Responsibilities include recommending community service projects to be supported by the chapter and inviting representatives of local community organizations to chapter meetings.
+College Relations: Responsibilities include recommending community service projects to be supported by the chapter and inviting representatives of local community organizations to chapter meetings.
 Communicates with the media regularly regarding LSHRM activities and notifies the press of meetings and conferences, and the LSHRM Scholarship.
 Meet with student groups and faculty members to recruit new student members; encourage student chapter members to attend LSHRM meetings and events.

 Volunteer Engagement: The Volunteer Engagement Committee actively recruits new volunteers and engages current volunteers; interviews potential volunteers to match their interests and talents with the appropriate volunteer engagement opportunity or chapter activity.